-Stress and anxiety:
+Stress and anxiety

 It can cause changes in taste perception, including a metallic taste in the mouth.
 When stressed or anxious, your body releases hormones such as cortisol and adrenaline.
 These hormones can affect your taste buds, leading to changes in taste perception, including a metallic taste in the mouth.

 As people age, their sense of taste and smell may decline, leading to changes in taste perception, including a metallic taste in the mouth.
-As people age, their sense of taste and smell may decrease due to various factors, including changes function and structure of the taste buds, loss of sensory cells, and a reduction in saliva production.
+As people age, their sense of taste and smell may decrease due to various factors, including changes in the function and structure of the taste buds, loss of sensory cells, and a reduction in saliva production.
 These changes can affect taste perception, including the bad taste in the mouth.

-Your perception of taste may alter following brain surgery to remove a tumour, though this is uncommon.
+Your perception of taste may alter following brain surgery to remove a tumor, though this is uncommon.
 The procedure itself could be to blame.
 An illness like Bell’s palsy, which causes temporary facial nerve numbness, may also result from nerve injury.

 This uncommon condition, also known as pine nut syndrome, results in a bitter or metallic taste after consuming pine nuts.
 The metallic taste may not appear for one to three days and lasts several weeks.
 Usually, it disappears on its own.

 Diagnosing a metallic taste in the mouth may involve a physical exam and a medical history review.
 Treatment depends on the underlying disorder and may include changes in medication, treatment of medical conditions, and lifestyle modifications.
 Maintaining good oral hygiene and staying hydrated can also help alleviate symptoms.
 Sometimes, prescription medications or referral to a specialist may be necessary.